 Job Search Central is a physical location where you can organize and plan your job search.
-For many, Job Search Central is located at their desk in their dorm room or apartment.
+For many college students, Job Search Central is located at their desk in their dorm room or apartment.
 But don't fight for space within the midst of an otherwise unorganized life.
 Job search requires the utmost in organization to be fully effective.

 First, plan out and organize the physical area itself.
-You need to set up a work space where you can quickly access your information, make phone calls, and plan out your search.
+You need to set up a workspace where you can quickly access your information, make phone calls, and plan out your search.
 Get a comfortable chair where you can truly do productive work for long periods of time.
 Make sure you have plenty of desktop space in which to work.
-And keep the work space clean and neat, not because Mom asked you to—do it because it will make you more efficient and productive.
-You might even consider placing some inspirational quotations or phrases on your wall to cheer you up and cheer you on when the going gets tough.
+And keep the workspace clean and neat, not because Mom asked you to—do it because it will make you more efficient and productive.
+You might even consider placing some inspirational quotations or phrases on your wall to inspire you and cheer you on when the going gets tough.
 Even the most effective job search will comprise a series of rejections before the ultimate acceptance.
 So make your work environment as positive and uplifting as possible.

 Once your physical work space is set up, it's time to get organized.
 Excessive layers of wood pulp strata on top of the desk tend to suck in and obliterate new information, so beware.
 The "piling filing system" only serves to perpetuate disorganization.
 Do not make your end-of-year move the only time you sort through the paper mountain.
 Worse yet, disorganization unwittingly serves as an accomplice to procrastination because of the perpetual feeling that you "can never seem to get organized."
 And your disorganization can serve as a convenient excuse for not beginning your job search, perpetually putting it off.
 Master the mountain now, even if it means filing all paperwork in a vertical file marked "General" until it is later sorted.
-Always keep your work area open and accessible.
+The best solution is to keep any job search docs in digital format on your laptop or mobile.
+Always strive to keep your work area open and accessible.

-One of the most basic ways to track information is a simple "While You Were Out" pad and pen tacked down next to the phone.
-If you live alone, it gives you an automatic location for capturing information.
-If you live with others, it can be a lifesaver (or jobsaver) for capturing that critical phone call.
+One of the most basic ways to track information is a simple "While You Were Out" notepad or Post-it notepad along with a pen on your desk.
+It gives you an automatic location for capturing information.
 It is amazing how often phone numbers are lost or taken down incorrectly, especially in the college environment.
 When I hear, "Just a minute, I have to find something to write on," I know that my name, company name, and phone number are being written on a gum wrapper, an empty twelve-pack box, or possibly worse.
-Make sure you have message pads available and ask anyone/everyone who answers your phone to use them.
-If you are personally taking down the information, it is best to take it down directly in a pocket organizer, such as a Day-Timer or Franklin Planner or PDA (more on that coming up) so that it is captured and logged for future reference.
-As a fallback, make sure you have an organized way for yourself and others to capture the information.
-Remember "The Roommate Factor"—the probability of your roommate losing the phone number is directly proportional to the importance of the call.
-Have a central location—a bulletin board on the wall next to the phone—for posting the message.
+Make sure you have your notepads available when needed.
+Just capturing the phone number in your phone is not enough, since direct employer numbers being provided are usually not the ones visible on your phone.